TanGentleman/Augmenta/README.md

 ## Overview

-Augmenta: Unlock the power of Retrieval-Augmented Generation (RAG) tasks with a flexible, scalable, and easy-to-use framework.
-Say goodbye to tedious workflows and hello to streamlined productivity.
+Augmenta is a powerful and flexible framework that simplifies the process of building Retrieval-Augmented Generation (RAG) workflows.
+The configuration supports multiple vector databases, LLM providers, and embedding models into your projects, enabling you to create sophisticated and efficient RAG tasks with minimal effort.

+One of the key features of Augmenta is its fully-offline mode, which allows you to run the models locally without relying on external services.
+This is huge for developers who prioritize data privacy and control over their workflows.

-Under the hood, this project supports multiple vector databases, numerous LLM and Embedding providers, and includes a fully-offline mode that runs the models locally.
-For developers, I will continue heading towards minimal useful abstractions to make it easy to scale your chains in complexity and add steps to any workflow to suit your needs.
+Augmenta provides a set of minimal yet useful abstractions that make it easy to scale your chains in complexity and add custom steps to any workflow.
+For a quick chatbot, a question-answering system for your documents, or scaled up applications that require retrieval and generation capabilities, Augmenta has you covered.

 ## Repository Structure